futoin/core-js-ri-invoker/README.md

 ```

 Please note that browser build is available under in dist/ folder in sources generated
 with [pure-sjc](https://github.com/RReverser/pure-cjs).
-It depends on
+It include modular parts of
 [lodash](https://www.npmjs.com/package/lodash).

 *Note: there are the following globals available*: